The Evolution of Data Publishing

 Claims are where accountability lives.
 Every statistical assertion extracted from your content becomes a tracked entity with a lifecycle: current, stale, fixed, or expired.
 When a Google Sheet updates and shifts a number, the claim linked to that number moves from current to stale.
 When a Monitored Page detects that an external source you cited has changed, staleness propagates to every claim that depends on it.

 Content is where corrections become visible.
 Living Content blocks are text sections embedded in your posts that respond to claim changes.
 In proactive mode, you write conditional variants: "If Option A leads, show this paragraph.
-If it's a close race, show that one."
+If it is a close race, show that one."
+It is like keeping a dozen versions of a paragraph on standby and letting the data choose the one that matches reality.
 In reactive mode, the system detects a stale claim and proposes a correction.
 Either way, the text around your data stays accurate without you rewriting the post.

 These three layers form a closed loop: